aws-samples/serverless-data-analytics/Lab4/README.md

-#Lab 4 [Take Home]: Analysis of data in Amazon S3 using Amazon Redshift Spectrum
+#Lab 4: Analysis of data in Amazon S3 using Amazon Redshift Spectrum
 ---

 ##Architectural Diagram